-During episode 23 I interview Jenn Giffen, a digital literacy consultant from Canada who shares about the power of being flexible during teaching and engaging in those teachable moments.
-Jenn is a Google Innovator, Microsoft Innovative Educator, Apple Teacher and co-host of #ShukesandGiff podcast.
-Jen is a believer that you have time to do anything you want – you just need to make time.
+During episode 23, I interview Jenn Giffen, a digital literacy consultant from Canada who shares the power of being flexible during teaching and engaging in those teachable moments.
+Jenn is a Google Innovator, Microsoft Innovative Educator, Apple Teacher, and co-host of the #ShukesandGiff podcast.
+Jen believes you have time to do anything you want – you need to make time.

 Tell me about your teaching story or journey into teaching and education

 I knew from a young age that I wanted to teach – I was the kid who sat with her stuffed animals and taught them lessons.
 I applied to a concurrent education program and was not accepted (very tough on me at the time) and ended up doing a 1-year post-B.A degree.

 Share a favorite teaching moment from your college days